 Cowlitz Fish Report

 Cowlitz Restoration and Recovery grant funding is available for hatchery-associated production (HAP) projects or activities that lead to on-the-ground projects.
-The 2024 grant round is closed, but year-round engagement is encouraged to prepare for future grant rounds.
+The 2025 grant round is open, and year-round engagement is encouraged to prepare for future grant rounds.

 Click here to learn about the HAP process, timelines, and available application support